dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   **Variable**:

-    1. In an assignment context, the required type of `p` is the (unpromoted) static type of the variable that `p` resolves to.

-    2. Else if the variable has a type annotation, the required type of `p` is that type, as is the static type of the variable introduced by `p`.
+    1. If the variable has a type annotation, the required type of `p` is that type, as is the static type of the variable introduced by `p`.

-    3. Else the required type of `p` is `M`, as is the static type of the variable introduced by `p`. *This means that an untyped variable pattern can have its type indirectly inferred from the type of a superpattern:*
+    2. Else the required type of `p` is `M`, as is the static type of the variable introduced by `p`. *This means that an untyped variable pattern can have its type indirectly inferred from the type of a superpattern:*